-It is important to realise that the project should enable the candidate to use a computer to solv problem, be fully documented and contain substantial sample output from their proposed systems should include full test plans with expected results which can then be compared with the actual results we would also expect to see labelled printouts which clearly match the test plans.
-Some projects a demonstrate that they have actually been run on a computer.
-Software advances and the use of 'cut paste' can give the impression that the results have simply been word-processed.
+It is important to realise that the project should enable the candidate to use a computer to solve a significant problem, be fully documented and contain substantial sample output from their proposed system.
+Testing should include full test plans with expected results which can then be compared with the actual results and we would also expect to see labelled printouts which clearly match the test plans.
+Some projects do not demonstrate that they have actually been run on a computer.
+Software advances and the use of 'cut and paste' can give the impression that the results have simply been word-processed.
 It is recommended that candidates make use of appropriate screen dumps and include these in their documentation to show use of a computer.